microsoft/api-guidelines/graph/GuidelinesGraph.md

 1. Specify errors.

 When creating your API contract, you define resources based on the domain model supporting your service and identify interactions based on user scenarios.
 Good API design goes beyond modeling the current state of resources.
-It is important to plan ahead how the API evolves; to do this, it is essential to understand and document your user scenarios as the foundation of the API design.
-There is no one-to-one correspondence between domain model elements and API resources because you should simplify your customer facing APIs for better usability and to obfuscate implementation details.
+It's important to plan ahead how the API evolves; to do this, it's essential to understand and document your user scenarios as the foundation of the API design.
+There's no one-to-one correspondence between domain model elements and API resources because you should simplify your customer facing APIs for better usability and to obfuscate implementation details.

 We recommend creating a simple resource diagram like the following to show resources and their relationships and make it easier to reason about modeling choices and the shape of your API.

 ![Resource model example](ModelExample.png)

 After you define your resources, it’s time to think about the behavior of your API, which can be expressed via HTTP methods and operational resources such as functions and actions.
-As you think about API behavior, you identify a happy path and various exceptions and deviations that will be expressed as errors and represented by using HTTP codes and error messages.
+As you think about API behavior, you identify a happy path and various exceptions and deviations that are expressed as errors and represented by using HTTP codes and error messages.

 At every step of your design, you need to consider security, privacy, and compliance as intrinsic components of your API implementation.

 ### Naming

 API resources are typically described by nouns.
 Resource and property names appear in API URLs and payloads and must be descriptive and easy to understand.
 Ease of understanding comes from familiarity and recognition; therefore, when thinking about naming, you should favor consistency with other Microsoft Graph APIs, names in the product user interface, and industry standards.
-Microsoft Graph naming conventions follow the [Microsoft REST API naming guidelines](Guidelines.md#17-naming-guidelines).
+Microsoft Graph naming conventions follow the [Microsoft REST API naming guidelines](Guidelines-deprecated.md#17-naming-guidelines).

 Following is a short summary of the most often used conventions.